SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentAgent/RenameDocument.md

 Rename the physical document, i.e., change the file name or equivalent concept in the document archive.

-**Parameters:**
+## Parameters

- - **documentId** SuperOffice document ID
+* **documentId** SuperOffice document ID
- - **newFilename** Suggested new file name.
+* **newFilename** Suggested new file name.
 The document archive may amend this to conform to uniqueness constraints, character range limitations etc.

 **Returns:** String